 Lee has replaced his top defence officials with more hawkish military men, a response to criticism of a perceived weak response to hostile acts from the North, including a submarine attack in March and the shelling of an island last month.

 “[South Korea] is trying to hide the provocative nature toward the North of the war exercises,” Pyongyang’s official KCNA news agency said in a comment, calling the drills “madcap” and “offensive”.
+The South Korean Army is making no secret that the drill is aimed at displaying its firepower to its neighbour.

 “We are facing a crisis because of North Korea, so I came to see this air and ground operation.
 I want to feel and see the level of South Korea’s armed forces,” said Kim Tae-dong, a 70-year-old internet businessman, in Pocheon.

 “Another North Korean provocation will happen.
-We should prepare our military perfectly for that.”—Reuters
+We should prepare our military perfectly for that.” — Reuters